We're not going to beat about the bush here.

 2. You have a limited company

-Limited liability: that's the point of a limited company isn't it?
+Limited liability: that's the point of a limited company, isn't it?

 If you get into financial trouble, your liability is limited to the extent of your shareholding (probably a £1 share).
 Your company's creditors can't touch your personal assets.
 You're safe!

 Oh, hang on a minute.
-Just because your company has limited liability it doesn't mean you do too.
+Just because your company has limited liability, it doesn't mean you do too.
 That's right, isn't it?

 Yes, yes it is.
 In fact, your liability as a director is potentially unlimited.
-If you're sued for negligence, your legal bill will have three, four, maybe five noughts on the end.
+If you're sued for negligence, your legal bill will have three, four, or maybe five noughts on the end.
 And then there's the compensation bill.